 [Ed note, April 2007: New York, Michigan, and Vermont passed legislative solutions permitting direct shipping to both in- and out-of-state wineries.
 The Ohio and Florida executive branches enacted rules permitting in- and out-of-state shipping.
 Massachusetts and Connecticut enacted legislation that theoretically permits wineries to ship to consumers, but with so many restrictions and such high compliance costs that few wineries actually are shipping, and the Indiana Attorney General clarified the state's laws to prohibit any wineries from shipping wine to consumers.]

 But, you do have power to affect the decisions state legislatures make.
 If you have an opinion, contact your legislator and let him or her know what you think.
 Resources online that can help you contact your legislator include the Wine Institute (www.wineinstitute.org) and Free the Grapes (www.freethegrapes.org).

-[Ed note, April 2007: At Tablas Creek, we have since created and maintain a page of wine shipping news where we post any updates as they occur.]
+[Ed note, April 2007: At Tablas Creek, we have since created and maintain a page of wine shipping news here on our blog where we post any news or other developments.]

 We will be contacting our mailing list members who live in affected states as soon as we learn what any new regulations mean.
 We are also working with our common carriers (FedEx and UPS) to ensure that our customers are protected from questionable or unscrupulous shipping practices.
 We only ship to the states to which we are allowed by state law, and we mark our shipments clearly as wine.
 If you live in a non-shipping state, we're happy to help you find local retailers or wholesalers who carry our wine.